Porth: Tynewydd Colliery disaster

 Because of the problems posed by the potential escape of air under pressure, the mine engineers erected stout air doors to contain any escaping air and gas and confine possible explosions.
 One was built within a yard of the face.
 Isaac Pride who volunteered to break through the barrier had to work within a very confined space.
 A blast of air was released as his pick broke through and threw him back against the air door, but he quickly set about enlarging the hole, assisted by "Abby" Dodd.
 They found the five trapped miners too weak to stand.
 Between them Pride and Dodd pulled the five to safety as the water level rose.
 It is claimed that "Abby" Dodd was not awarded an Albert Medal because of an interview he gave to a journalist criticising the colliery owners, at a time when there had been considerable conflict in the Welsh coal mines between miners and owners.

 The Albert Medals awarded at Tynewydd were the first awarded for gallantry on land.
 The medal had been introduced a decade earlier to honour heroic lifesaving efforts in rescues at sea.
 The Albert Medal First Class awarded to William Beith can be seen as part of the permanent exhibition in the Coins and Medals Gallery at the National Museum of Wales in Cathays Park, Cardiff.
 William Beith was a mechanical engineer at Harris's Navigation Colliery, Quaker's Yard, Merthyr Tydfil.
 In addition, the colliery doctor, Dr. Henry Naunton Davies, was awarded the first British Medical Association Gold Medal for his work during the disaster.

 Present day

 Today the main internal economy of Porth is retail and the centre of Porth is home to the shopping district based around Hannah Street.
 Most other businesses are located on nearby Pontypridd Road and Porth Street.
 Porth is home to around 6,000 people living in different areas of the town, namely Birchgrove, Britannia, Glynfach, Llwyncelyn, Mount Pleasant and Porth town centre.

 Porth crater on Mars is named after the town.

 Education

-Secondary school age children are most likely to attend Porth County Community School an English medium school, or Ysgol Gyfun Cwm Rhondda which is primarily a Welsh speaking school, situated in the Cymmer area of Porth.
+Secondary school age children are most likely to attend Porth County Community School an English medium school, or Ysgol Gyfun Cwm Rhondda which is a Welsh-medium school, situated in the Cymer area of Porth.